 Montreal’s smart city strategy is focused on using technology and innovative solutions to improve the quality of life of its residents, enhance sustainability, and increase economic growth.
 The Montrea smart city strategy includes projects such as a smart traffic management system, autonomous shuttles, and energy-efficient lighting.
 Montreal has also won the Smart City Challenge, a competition that encourages cities to use technology to improve livability, workability, and sustainability, and has used the prize money to fund additional smart city initiatives.
 The Montreal smart city strategy has helped it to attract new investment and talent, and position itself as a leader in smart city technology and innovation.

-Montréal is the largest city in Canada’s Québec province.
+Montréal smart city is the largest city in Canada’s Québec province.
 It’s set on an island in the Saint Lawrence River and named after Mt.
 Royal, the triple-peaked hill at its heart.
 Its boroughs, many of which were once independent cities, include neighborhoods ranging from cobblestoned, French colonial Vieux-Montréal – with the Gothic Revival Notre-Dame Basilica at its center – to bohemian Plateau.